• Skip to primary navigation

 Marinate overnight.

 Remove the membrane from the back of the ribs.
-Cut the slab in half, sprinkle with salt, and place in a roasting dish.
+Cut the slab in half, sprinkle with salt, and place in a Place in a 9×13 baking dish (this is the one I use because it’s deep enough to keep the ribs fully covered while marinating).
 Pour all but ¾ cups of the Coke over the ribs.
 They should be completely covered.
 Cover the dish with plastic wrap and let sit overnight in the fridge.

 Step Two: Low and Slow